 The Proposed Action does not propose any disturbance of wetlands or wetlands buffers.
-All soil disturbance activities would be occur at a minimum of 50 feet (buffer) from any identified wetland.
+All soil disturbance activities would be a minimum of 50 feet (buffer) from any identified wetland.
 In addition to requirements of the New York State DEC for soil erosion, double silt fence rows would be provided at the buffers to wetlands adjacent to soil movement and disturbance activities to safeguard the wetlands and downstream water bodies.
 The contractor would be required to perform daily inspections of soil erosion measures in addition to weekly mandated New York State DEC SWPPP inspections.
-Pursuant to Village of Mamaroneck Code Chapter 192 (Freshwater Wetlands), regulated areas include freshwater wetlands and adjacent lands lying within 100 feet of the wetland boundary.
-Regulated activities within freshwater wetlands and adjacent areas include excavation and filling.
-As such, installation of the vegetated wetland buffers would require a Village freshwater wetlands permit.